wearehanno/action-semantic-release/README.md

 - If there is at least 1 new commit with a `feat:`, `fix:` or `perf:` prefix, a new release will be triggered.
 - If other commit types (e.g. `style:`, `docs:` and `refactor:`) are present, these will be included in the release, but will _not_ trigger a release by themselves.

-The new version number is then written to the `package.json` and a tarball is created, containing:

-- the contents of the `"files": []` definition in `package.json` (see below)
-- the `package.json` itself (with correct version number)

-This is uploaded to GitHub as both a new **Release** and also a **GitHub Package**.
-A new Git tag is created to represent the updated version number and applied to the latest commit on the branch.
-Note that the new version and changelog are _not_ committed to the codebase itself, but do appear in the tarballed GitHub Package.

-**Publishing to the NPM registry is disabled in this configuration.** Any repository using this action to publish packages will have to instruct their users outside their organisation to follow the [installation instruction for GitHub Packages](https://docs.github.com/en/packages/guides/configuring-npm-for-use-with-github-packages#installing-a-package).

 ## Usage

 To make use of the action on a Hanno project, you'll want to make the following changes to your source project: